Redaction

-Sanitization is the process of removing sensitive information from a document or other message (or sometimes encrypting it), so that the document may be distributed to a broader audience.
-When the intent is secrecy protection, such as in dealing with classified information, sanitization attempts to reduce the document's classification level, possibly yielding an unclassified document.
+Redaction or sanitization is the process of removing sensitive information from a document so that it may be distributed to a broader audience.
+It is intended to allow the selective disclosure of information.
+Typically, the result is a document that is suitable for publication or for dissemination to others rather than the intended audience of the original document.

+When the intent is secrecy protection, such as in dealing with classified information, redaction attempts to reduce the document's classification level, possibly yielding an unclassified document.
 When the intent is privacy protection, it is often called data anonymization.
 Originally, the term sanitization was applied to printed documents; it has since been extended to apply to computer files and the problem of data remanence.

-Redaction in its sanitization sense (as distinguished from its other editing sense) is the blacking out or deletion of text in a document or the result of doing so.
-It is intended to allow the selective disclosure of information in a document while keeping other parts of the document secret.
-Typically the result is a document that is suitable for publication or for dissemination to others rather than the intended audience of the original document.
-For example, when a document is subpoenaed in a court case, information not specifically relevant to the case at hand is often redacted.

 Government secrecy

 In the context of government documents, redaction (also called sanitization) generally refers more specifically to the process of removing sensitive or classified information from a document prior to its publication, during declassification.